scandum/rotate/README.md

 Grail Rotation
 --------------
 The grail rotation from the Holy Grail Sort Project is Gries-Mills derived and tries to improve locality by shifting memory either left or right depending on which side it's swapped from.
-In addition it performs an auxiliary rotation when the smallest side reaches a size of 1 element.
+In addition it performs an auxiliary rotation on stack memory when the smallest side reaches a size of 1 element.

 Beaker Rotation
 ---------------